influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/compare_last_measurement.md

     parent: Common queries
 weight: 104
 ---

-Useful for writing to a bucket and using as a threshold check.
-Get the last value in the means bucket, compare it to the last value in your main bucket, use `join()` to combine the results, and use `map()` to calculate the differences.
+This example is useful for writing a mean to a bucket and using it as a threshold check.
+It compares the last measurement to a mean stored in another bucket by doing the following:
+  - Gets the last value in the `means` bucket
+  - Compares it to the last value in the main bucket
+  - Uses [`join()`](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/join/) to combine the result
+  - Uses [`map()`](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/map/) to calculate the differences

 ```
 means = from(bucket: "weekly_means")